xt10101/SG-Notes/Week2_Interiew_Notes copy.md

 (poltics) Don't have enough infomation(be confident in what you don't know_

+**Recent Projects**

+The U.K. MOD’s BEROE programme will assist the MOD to understand how best to control its future ISTARI constellation of low orbit general purpose Earth observation satellites, further enhancing the U.K.’s multi-domain integration efforts.

+The U.K. Ministry of Defence (MOD) has awarded Lockheed Martin (NYSE: LMT) a research and development contract to provide a secure, open source, ground-segment software solution to task, monitor and control its future space capabilities.

+The Cuber Kill Chain

 Why did you not stay with NG
+The UK’s 35th F-35 arrived in the UK in March 2024,

 # Tips
 Listen really carefully aobut the roile